kampaitees/Linear-Regression/README.md

 ## Gradient Descent algorithm

-**It is similar to *Hill Descent* algrorithm.
-It is an iterative algorithm which stops only when magnitude of the *Gradient* is less than the specified threshold (&epsilon;).
+**It is similar to *Hill Descent* algorithm.
+It is an iterative algorithm which stops only when the magnitude of the *Gradient* is less than the specified threshold (&epsilon;).
 The only difference between *Hill Descent* & *Gradient Descent* is that instead of calculating the *First Derivative* we will be calculating the *Gradient* because here there is multi- dimensional input instead of a single feature as input.**